 Not All Days are Good Days

 Just 2 weeks ago, Niffler had a horrible training session in Jasper where he missed the target and was off-task for the majority of the session.
-As I drive to the field site in the pre-dawn glow, I think.
-Will I have to put Niffler on the bench for this season?
-Wait for him to mature a bit?
-Intact teenage boys can be tough, and Niffler has always been lower-drive than Barley.
+As I drive to the field site in the pre-dawn glow, I fret.
+(Will I have to put Niffler on the bench for this season?
+Perhaps wait for him to mature a bit?)

-This lowered drive for toys means that Niffler isn’t quite as single-minded in the field as Barley.
+Niffler isn’t quite as single-minded in the field as Barley.
 For Barley, it’s rarely worth it to deviate from a task if the task could earn him his ball.
-He is possibly the most ball-obsessed dogs I’ve ever encountered, and that includes a lot of military working malinois.
+He is possibly the most ball-obsessed dog I’ve ever encountered, and that includes a lot of military working malinois.

 Don’t get me wrong, Niffler loves his frisbee and his ball-on-a-rope.
 His pupils dilate, he fetches until he’s too hot, and he pushes me to play more and more and more.
 He is also much more independent and naturally sniffy.
 To Niffler, it’s worth a delayed possibility to access a game of fetch if that means he can stick his nose in the dirt and track a mouse for a few moments.